tjohnston-softdev/sql-assessment-2101/submission.md

 [I decided to cut off my rant here.]

-tl;dw: I always use free and/or open source software as long as it is possible, and I suggest that you do the same.
+tl;dw: I always use free and/or open source software as long as it is possible, and I would implore others to do the same.